Why should we go with River Riders?

 Yes, at normal water levels, coolers can be brought on the trips.
 We allow one cooler per five people on flat water and one per ten people on whitewater.
 We reserve the right to limit this further because of water levels or any other factors.

-A "cooler tube" is a yellow, vinyl, rectangle, tube for your own cooler.
+A “cooler tube” is a yellow, vinyl, rectangular tube for your own cooler.
 We rent them for $19 each.

 See our Harpers Ferry location page for detailed directions.